-Barclays and Barclays Capital Services will not be liable for any damage to any property or for any financial loss or expense of any nature whatsoever (whether direct, indirect, special or consequential) which is suffered or incurred by the Client or anyone else as a result of or in connection with these Terms (including, without limitation, as a result of the Client’s use of or inability to use any e-Services, Equipment, Software, Materials or Information, or Barclays’ and Barclays Capital Services’ provision to the Client of the e-Services, Equipment, Software, Materials or Information, or Barclays’ and Barclays Capital Services’ failure to carry out their respective obligations under these Terms, or faults or defects in the Equipment, Software, Materials or Information), except where, subject to (c), (d) and (e) below and Clauses 4.2.2, 4.3.2., 5.1.3, 5.2.3 and 9.1.3, such damage, loss or expense is the direct result of their respective negligence, fraud or wilful default;
+Barclays and Barclays Capital Services will not be liable for any damage to any property or for any financial loss or expense of any nature whatsoever (whether direct, indirect, special or consequential) which is suffered or incurred by the Client or anyone else as a result of or in connection with these Terms (including, without limitation, as a result of the Client’s use of or inability to use any e-Services, Equipment, Software, Materials or Information, or Barclays’ and Barclays Capital Services’ provision to the Client of the e-Services, Equipment, Software, Materials or Information, or Barclays’ and Barclays Capital Services’ failure to carry out their respective obligations under these Terms, or faults or defects in the Equipment, Software, Materials or Information), except where, subject to (c), (d) and (e) below and Clauses 4.2.2, 4.3.2., 5.1.3, 5.2.3 and 9.1.3, such damage, loss or expense is the direct result of their respective breach of warranty contained herein, negligence, fraud or wilful default;

 for the avoidance of doubt, the Client agrees that in no event shall Barclays or Barclays Capital Services be liable (under (b) above or otherwise) to the Client or anyone else for (i) any indirect, consequential or special damages, loss or expense suffered in connection with these Terms (even if Barclays or Barclays Capital Services are aware that such damages, loss or expense could arise), or (ii) except in the case of Barclays’ or Barclays Capital Services’ respective fraud or wilful default, any error, fault or defect in the Equipment, Software, Materials or Information, or any delay in the provision of access to any e-Service or the sending of Information, whether caused by Barclays’ or Barclays Capital Services’ negligence or otherwise;

-the Client will be responsible for all acts and omissions (whether or not in fact authorised by the Client) of its employees (whether or not Authorised Users), agents and third parties with respect to or in connection with accessing and using any e-Services, Equipment, Software, Materials or Information (including, without limitation, as to sending Instructions and the misuse or unauthorised disclosure of Logon Codes or Information), and the Client will indemnify Barclays and Barclays Capital Services against any direct loss or expense suffered by them as a result; and
+the Client will be responsible for all acts and omissions (whether or not in fact authorised by the Client) of its employees (whether or not Authorised Users), agents and third parties (but only if obtaining access through the use of passwords assigned to Client) with respect to or in connection with accessing and using any e-Services, Equipment, Software, Materials or Information (including, without limitation, as to sending Instructions and the misuse or unauthorised disclosure of Logon Codes or Information), and the Client will indemnify Barclays and Barclays Capital Services against any direct loss or expense suffered by them as a result; provided, however, that notwithstanding anything to the contrary herein, Client shall not be responsible for acts or omissions of such third parties or for such loss or expense to the extent resulting from the negligence or fault of Barclays or Barclay’s Capital Services or a hacker who has not obtained access by or through Client; and

 in the absence of Barclays’ or, as the case may be, Barclays Capital Services’ wilful default or fraud, Barclays and Barclays Capital Services shall not be liable (including for negligence) in any way whatsoever for any training provided to the Client, its employees and/or its agents on the use of any e-Service, Equipment, Software, Materials or Information.
 The Client acknowledges its responsibility to ensure that Authorised Users are competent (and Barclays and Barclays Capital Services make no warranty (and none of their employees or agents has any authority to warrant to the contrary) as to such competence) to use the e-Services, Equipment, Software, Materials or Information.

-in any circumstance where Barclays or Barclays Capital Services is liable to the Client under these Terms, such liability shall be limited to the Liability Amount.

 7.2 Regulatory and legal limits to liability exclusions: Nothing in these Terms will exclude or restrict: